Do you need help with Trademark Registration in Asia? Lawyers in the AsiaBridge Law network can arrange trademark registration in most parts of Asia.

 2. A public announcement of the trademark will be made.

-3. If no objection is posted within 6 month, official license will be issued about three months later.
+3. If no objection is posted within 6 months, the official license will be issued about three months later.

 Ready to Contact AsiaBridge Law?